 Housing priority one: Plan for housing to meet the needs of current and future generations throughout their lifetimes that is properly supported by infrastructure, facilities and community networks.
 Housing priority two: Improve the quality of housing and the local environment for our residents.

-Housing priority Enable people to access suitable and sustainable three: housing.
+Housing priority three: Enable people to access suitable and sustainable housing.

 Through this vision we will seek to work with RPs to provide good quality housing where successful tenancies can be sustained.
 This vision is at the heart of our aims to support vibrant, mixed communities and to encourage and manage ambitious growth to deliver prosperity and quality of life for all.

-This strategy is intended to promote clarity and fairness, and to offer a guide to registered providers who may manage stock within West Suffolk.
-While we no longer own our own housing stock, having transferred them to two registered providers, Flagship Housing Group (Forest Heath in 2004) and Havebury Housing Partnership (St Edmundsbury in 2002), we still have an interest in how these properties are managed for the residents of West Suffolk.
+This Strategy is intended to promote clarity and fairness, and to offer a guide to RPs who may manage stock within West Suffolk.
+While we no longer own our own housing stock, having transferred them to two RPs, Flagship Housing Group (Forest Heath in 2004) and Havebury Housing Partnership (St Edmundsbury in 2002), we still have an interest in how these properties are managed for the residents of West Suffolk.

-The objectives of this tenancy strategy are to:
+The objectives of this Tenancy Strategy are to:

-- provide access to decent accommodation that people can afford - stimulate a diverse and resilient economy - provide opportunities for all the community.
+- provide access to decent accommodation that people can afford - stimulate a diverse and resilient economy - provide opportunities for all the community

-These objectives reflect priorities within West Suffolk's Housing Strategy 2018 as well as reflecting the councils' approach in its allocation policy and its homeless action plan.
+These objectives reflect priorities within West Suffolk's Housing Strategy 2018 as well as reflecting the Council's approach in its Allocation Policy and its Homeless Action Plan.